 - On The Gary Coleman Show, Angelica routinely dismissed the demon Hornswoggle as a figment of Andy's imagination.

 - The Evil Monkey in Chris's closet is a running gag on Family Guy.
-This culminates in season eight, when Chris gets tired of nobody believing him so he actually catches the monkey and proves he wasn't making it up.
+This culminates in season 8, when Chris gets tired of nobody believing him so he actually catches the monkey and proves he wasn't making it up.